kbdaitch/bardo.github.com/source/_posts/subnet-sum-with-fixed-constituent-size.md

 While not the most optimal solution, my solution based off of this Quora [answer](http://www.quora.com/I-need-to-write-an-algorithm-How-should-I-approach-the-following-problem/answer/Ivan-Krpelnik) works:

+<del>As such, an NP-Complete problem, it doesn't have any upper bound on its compute complexity.</del> (This wasn't true.
+As corrected by Jonas Jensen.)

 {%gist charandas/5fb5189ce1239c807afd %}

 Another possible solution could be to not brute force the iteration between the start and stop positions, and instead compute all the permutations of the bitmasks that have `z` `1's`.
 That one could take some more work, using this [jsbin](http://jsbin.com/eXefawe/2/edit?html,js,output).